Eomm/blog-posts/README.md

 Right now this application doesn't have many security concerns, since there is no information or cookie being stored: the token is read, used and deleted.

-But how can we add security to the web pages?
+But how could we add security to the web pages?

 ```js
 // app.js